tulz-app/frontroute/README.md

 The good thing, though, is you will most likely not need to do anything low-level - most directives are supposed to be built from the existing directives using the combinators.

-Say, you wanted to check if part of the path is a number.
+Say, you wanted to check if the matched segment (part of the URI path delimited by `/`) is a number.

 Let's create an `isNumber` directive for that, we will use it like this: